softwaresaved/NGCMGSoton-2015-06-21/novice/python/03-visualisation.md

 ---
 > ## Learning Objectives {.objectives}
 >
+> *  Displaying simple graphs
 > *  Plotting data using matplotlib library

 The mathematician Richard Hamming once said,
 "The purpose of computing is insight, not numbers,"